 Smoke detectors are becoming a standard and mandatory fixture in all new houses and apartments.
 While standard smoke alarms serve a majority of the population, they do not necessarily work for everyone.
 Nearly 36 million Americans are hearing impaired, a number that is growing as the general population ages, leaving a large percentage of people more vulnerable to house fires.

 The ability to detect and escape from a fire is a major part of independence.
 New fire safety systems have revolutionized the way the vast majority of the population is alerted of fire danger, particularly the hearing impaired.

 What Options are Out There?

-Classic fire alarms have come a long way since the 90’s, and each technological innovation has continued to vastly improve outcomes for those who are hearing impaired.
+Classic smoke alarms have come a long way since the 90’s, and each technological innovation has continued to vastly improve outcomes for those who are hearing impaired.
 Some of the most common fixtures include:

 Extra Loud Sound

 If you only suffer from partial hearing loss, a louder-than-normal alarm may suffice.
 It’s recommended that Smoke Detectors and other Fire Safety devices be equal to or louder than 90 decibels (dB) to work effectively for all individuals, whether they suffer from hearing impairment or not.
 Typically, with that level of noise coming from a device, it’s not uncommon for a person to actually feel the vibration of sound waves.
 It is unlikely that you will be able to test this system prior to purchase which presents the dilemma of the system not being loud enough.
 This, essentially, leaves you at the mercy of the seller’s return policy.
 So make sure you confirm what theirs is.
 Plus, hearing loss tends to be degenerative, and what is loud enough now may not be so a couple of years after your purchase.